 In the digital world, writing has become an essential skill in more professions.
 If you are curating a blog, creating content for a website or just writing internal content, it is good practice to follow a style guide.
 Finding the guide that aligns with your own personal style is helpful in creating your definitive tone and brand.

 My first journalism instructors taught under the New York Times style guide.
 That was my base and go-to for many years until I moved to England.
-The rules here are slightly different, and because I primarily write about business, I now lean more towards the Financial Times (dubbed the FT Lexicon).
+The rules here are slightly different, and because I primarily write about business, I now lean more towards the Financial Times and BBC.
+We wrote this many years ago, and keep it updated when there is new content.

-Whatever your poison and personal taste, here is a roundup of the top style guides I have found useful over the years:
+Whatever your poison and personal taste, here is a roundup of the top style guides for journalists and writers I have found useful over the years:

 1. New York Times Style Guide

 The NYT style guide was created in 1950.
-It has been revised many times over the years, most recently an epub version in February 2015, and then for print that September.
+It has been revised many times over the years.
 For many in the industry, the NYT Style guide is considered the standard.

-You can still buy the FT Style Guide on Amazon.
+You can still buy the 1993 version of the FT Style Guide on Amazon.

 The AP Style Guide, also referred to as the Bible of Journalists the world around, has a comprehensive style guide that is updated regularly.
 Online, you will find fun quizzes to see which is in their recommended style guide.
 You can buy their latest style guide right from their website.